dailystory/docs/articles/changelog/2020/october.md

 * Delete parent Twilio account throws exception
 * Updated graph fields to better compress pick list values
 * sms opt out reports
+* Batch and single remove lead from new campaign leads view

 ## October 28, 2020
 * Updates to Telligent sync for how fields are processed